compgenomics2019/Team2-GenomeAssembly/README.md

 `-q` Remain the Quast report for your reference, all the report will be in the **quast** directory under Input directory

 ## Short description
-`./assembly.sh` will automatically evaluates the QC for the raw input reads  and do the proper trimming to perform the assmebly outcome for you.
+`./assembly.sh` will automatically evaluates the QC for the raw input reads  and do the proper trimming to perform the assembly outcome for you.

 **Paramaters**:
 The pipeline will trim the raw reads at (average Q-score minus 5) for a gentle trimming cutoff.